 Wind Empowerment is an association for the development of locally built small wind turbines for sustainable rural electrification, which has been supported by the WISIONS initiative since the middle of 2014.
 The regional partnership WindWorks, which aimed for the promotion of small-scale wind turbines in Latin America, merged with WindEmpowerment in 2014.
 WindWorks was initiated and supported by WISIONS, in close cooperation with Green Empowerment from 2011 - 2014.

-Wind Empowerment acts as both a central knowledge bank and a facilitator of direct connections between its members (currently 39 organizations).
+Wind Empowerment acts as both a central knowledge bank and a facilitator of direct connections between its members (currently 39 organisations).

-Information on last year's event can be found here: WEAthens2014.
+Information on the previous event can be found here: WEAthens2014.

 Wind Empowerment Working Groups (WGs) have been set up to actively address the key barriers facing the development of small wind technology for rural development.
 Currently, these consist of: